Part One Photography

 the first time.

-Here's Bill's Speed
+Here's Bill's Speed Shop

-Shop from Milwaukee.
+from Milwaukee.

-Martincic Brothers vs the Knapp/Perry Cadillac powered
+the Knapp/Perry Cadillac powered entry.

-The Blue Angels Car Club from Massilon, Ohio
+The Blue Angels Car Club

-Here's Jim Russell in the unblown fuel Packard engined,
+Here's Jim Russell in the unblown

-Indy" Champ car race.
-I weaseled my way in and was in the
+"Week after Indy" Champ car race.
+I weaseled my way

-infield for the Champ Car race taking pictures.
+in and was in the infield for the Champ Car race taking pictures.

-The Martincic Brothers, hometown unknown.
+The Martincic Brothers,

-The Sebastyen "Gold Crown Special", which
+The Sebastyen "Gold

-was a local car from around Racine.
+Crown Special", which was a local car from around Racine.

-Tanka & Butze entry from the Milwaukee area.
+Tanka & Butze entry

 Chapter Two The Timer